IACS-cryo/Delineation-WG/D1/deliverable1.md

 ### Ice sheets

-If the approach outlined above for the RGI is reasonable, the remaining task for the working group is to agree on an "ice sheet mask" for both Greenland and Antarctica.
-The RGI will then be updated accordingly (there are some obstacles to this, e.g. vector vs raster but they can be overcome).
+If the approach outlined above for the RGI is deemed reasonable, the remaining task for the working group is to agree on an "ice sheet mask" for both Greenland and Antarctica.
+The RGI can then be updated accordingly.
+There are some technical obstacles to this (for example, vector vs. raster formats) but these can be overcome.

-The remaining task is therfore to find the "best" or "most likely to be adopted" mask for both ice sheets. **This is the hardest bit**.
+The core challenge is therefore to identify the *best* or *most likely to be adopted* mask for both ice sheets.
+This is the hardest bit.

-One radical (but elegant and clear) solution could be to define the ice sheets as "all land ice dynamically or geographically connected to the main ice sheet including ice shelves".
-With this definition, producing a mask can be done automatically using any raster daset of ice cover (by e.g. BedMachine) or by a spatial merge in a vector dataset.
+One radical—but elegant and clear—solution could be to define the ice sheets as "all land ice dynamically or geographically connected to the main ice sheet, including ice shelves".
+With this definition, a mask could be generated automatically using any raster dataset of ice cover (e.g., BedMachine), or through a spatial merge in a vector dataset.

-Another solution could be to discuss (how?) and decide (how?) on a suitable product, or something in between.
+Another approach could be to engage in a discussion (*how?*) and reach a decision (*how?*) on a suitable product—or perhaps arrive at a compromise between approaches.

+We are starting this discussion below.

 ### Greenland